-Students are expected to maintain proper standards of behavior at all times, and will respect the rights and dignity of others.
+Students are expected to maintain proper standards of behavior at all times and will respect the rights and dignity of others.
 They are expected to use common sense, good judgment and the highest degree of self-discipline while observing and adhering to the school rules and regulations.
 In addition, they are expected to commit themselves to continued educational growth and contribute to a positive school environment.
 It is expected that students and staff will treat each other with dignity and respect, and that teachers will lay out a clear and consistent set of rules as it applies to each individual classroom.

 It is the charge of the school administration to maintain and perpetuate a school environment conducive to obtaining the optimum academic experience and an environment which supports the idea that school is a place for teaching and learning, and a place where academic, physical, social, and emotional growth are equally emphasized.
 It is also the responsibility of the administration to implement the school code of discipline in a consistent, firm, and fair manner.
 The administration recognizes the importance of exhibiting compassion and understanding in dealing with specific violations of the code by individual students.
-The administration also recognizes the importance of exhibiting toward the staff in dealing with situations where student behavior has become unacceptable.
-It is the responsibilities, and to assure that all persons, students and staff alike, are treated fairly, and with dignity and respect.
+The administration also recognizes the importance of exhibiting compassion and understanding toward the staff in dealing with situations where student behavior has become unacceptable.
+It is the responsibility of the administration to maintain a balance between students' and teachers' rights and responsibilities, and to assure that all persons, students and staff alike, are treated fairly, and with dignity and respect.
 The administration will implement the code of discipline using all resources available to it before any final decisions are made.
 The administration will make all decisions based upon available facts, good judgment, common sense, and the general good of the individual student and school as a whole.